nightscout/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

 1. If available, turn on the toggle for "Auto-preview changes".
 1. Click "CLOSE".

 That's it!
-Now try asking Google "Hey Google, ask *your Action's name* how am I doing?"
+Now try asking Google "Hey Google, open *your Action's name*"

 ### Do you use Authentication Roles? ###